 The second way is to turn on the Battery Saver mode.
 Enabling this will automatically turn on the Android ten dark theme.

 More than anything, though, the feature on Android 10 that has garnered the most attention is the new gesture navigation system.
 It works much as the iPhone does, and in the beta phase of Android 10, it seemed to get tweaked every few weeks.
 It’s now stable and won’t change, which means the entire left and right sides of the screen are dedicated to going back.
-The traditional three-button system will still be an option, however, which is probably good since many people prefer it.
+However, the traditional three-button system will still be an option, which is probably good since many people prefer it.

 In iOS 12, Apple has introduced Screen Time to monitor device use, and Android 10 has its version called Digital Wellbeing, except that.
 It doesn’t just connect to your handset.
 The feature of Digital Wellbeing gives you a vast range of ways to manage your screen time healthily.